jordan-public/dual-rollup-zk-opt/README.md

 inexpensive and feasible for many applications.
 However, running the prover requires more computational resources, and as such is running in a Cartesi Rollup.

+We deploy Aztec PLONK Validity Proofs written in Noir, into Cartesi virtual machine executable provers and EVM verifiers.

 ## Debunking the definition "Zero-Knowledge" (ZK) proofs

 > Let us define what the common conception of zero-knowledge proof $p$ of some theorem $T$ is: